SAP-archive/teched2020-developer-keynote/abap/README.md

 ## Service Definitions & Service Bindings

 Next, the service definitions and service bindings.
 Z_SD_C_CSTDONCREDITS_R is the reporting service definition which is used in the application.
 Z_UI_C_CSTDONCREDITS_R is the service binding.
-You will need to make sure that the service binding is activated, and that you click on the Publish button in order to use the service.

 ![Services](./images/services.jpg)

-From the service binding, it is possible to launch a Fiori preview application to test the service.
+You will need to make sure that the service binding is activated, and that you click on the Publish button in order to use the service.
+Once published, it is possible to launch a Fiori preview application to test the service from the service binding.

 ![Service Binding](./images/bindingpreview.jpg)